cruizperez/MicrobeAnnotator/README.md

 The iterative approach is composed of three or five main steps (depending on the flavor of MicrobeAnnotator you run).
 - Search of initial protein dataset using KOFamscan, extraction of unannotated proteins.
 - Search of proteins extracted in the previous step using UniProt Swissprot database.
 Extract unannotated proteins and repeat search using RefSeq and Trembl (if running the full version).
+- In the end, the program will check those entries that had an annotation match but no KO number and will look for other database identifiers (E.C. and InterPro) in the annotation metadata and will try to link those to KO numbers to refine the annotations.
 - Summarize the metabolic potential using KEGG modules by extracting KO numbers associated with each match in the databases used.
 The summary output is a matrix with module completion and two plots showing module completeness per genome (see below).

 ## Citation